Cardinal characteristics and countable Borel equivalence relations: The non-splitting property

-\begin{proof} This result follows from Theorem~\ref{thm_splitting} using the following two easy observations.
-First, property $\sfpar_1$ coincides with property $\sfs$; and second, $\sfpar_n\rightarrow\sfpar_m$ for $n\geq m$. \end{proof}

 We close this section by noting that the converse of Theorem 6.1 also holds.
 Indeed, each of the properties in Definition~\ref{df:list} holds of smooth relations.
-For properties other than $\sfs$, this is implicit in Proposition~\ref{prop:p} together with Theorems~\ref{thm:diagram} and \ref{thm:closure}, but intuitively, if $E$ is a smooth countable Borel equivalence relation on the standard Borel space $X$ with Borel transversal $B\subset X$, then for a given property $\mathsf{x}$ corresponding to the cardinal $\frx$, we simply use the unique point in $[x]_E\cap B$ as the base point for the appropriate diagonalization argument against $\set{\phi(x)(n):n\in\omega}$ which shows that $\aleph_0<\mathfrak{x}$.

-This is perhaps hardest to see in the case of $\sfs$, since proving $\aleph_0<\frs$ is slightly more complicated than proving the corresponding fact for the other cardinal invariants we consider.
-For completeness we quickly sketch the argument here.
+For properties other than $\sfs$, this is implicit in Proposition~\ref{prop:p} together with Theorems~\ref{thm:diagram} and \ref{thm:closure}, but intuitively, if $E$ is a smooth countable Borel equivalence relation on the standard Borel space $X$ with Borel transversal $B\subset X$, then for a given property $\mathsf{x}$ corresponding to the cardinal $\frx$, we simply use the unique point in $[x]_E\cap B$ as the base point for the appropriate diagonalization argument showing that $\set{\phi(x)(n):n\in\omega}$ is not dominating with respect to $\mathfrak{x}$.
+This is perhaps hardest to carry out in the case of $\sfs$, so for completeness we do so here.